 Like William Morris and Frank Lloyd Wright, both of whom stressed the need for furnishings to fit the homes they were in, Stickley designed homes to fit the furniture he created.
 Simple "Craftsman-style" homes -- often no more than a few spacious rooms whose only ornamentation consisted of beautiful natural woodwork and room dividers along with a stone or brick hearth.
 An abundance of windows to let in natural light was also important since sunlight cast an entirely different light than gas and electric lights.
 "We have planned houses from the first that are based on the big fundamental principles of honesty, simplicity, and usefulness..." wrote Stickey in his Craftsman Homes.

-These fundamental principles permeated all aspects of the Arts and Crafts Movement in America, from housing to furnishings down to a simple, unadorned terra cotta vase.
+These fundamental principles permeated all aspects of the Arts and Crafts Movement in America, from housing to furnishings, to a simple terra cotta vase.
 Designers frowned upon the thoughtless collection and display of objects that were not useful or connected to their environment.
-And, after the excess of the Victorian Age, in which people crammed all manner of bric-a-brac and furnishings into their houses regardless of its style, this new "manual on living" was a breath of fresh air.
+And, after the excess of the Victorian Age, during which people crammed all manner of bric-a-brac and furnishings into their houses regardless of style, this new "manual on living" was a breath of fresh air.

 It would be naive to believe that all of the artisans, craftsmen and designers of this time were true A&C reformists.
 Even the ones who preached the need to return to simplicity most fervently took advantage of society's desire to consume.
 And, while it's inviting to think that Stickley and his contemporaries achieved the Utopian life of harmony, they tended to be anything but that.
 Rivalry and competition was as common then as now and their biting words were as likely to appear in the many Arts and Crafts publications as much as their advertisements.